kulikov-dev/LeetCodeNet/README.md

 #### Pattern: Breadth-First search (BFS)
 * #958: Check Completeness of a Binary Tree (Tree)
 * #994: Rotting Oranges (Array)
+* #1466: Reorder Routes to Make All Paths Lead to the City Zero (Graph)
 * #2583: Kth Largest Sum in a Binary Tree (Tree)
 #### Pattern: Depth-First search (DFS)
 * #129: Sum Root to Leaf Numbers (Tree)